arttuvee/inclass-assignments/README.md

-Week 7 lecture assignment can be found in master branch
+Week 7 lecture assignment can be found in master branch of this repository